tsamoura/tsamoura.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Very honored to give a course on neurosymbolic learning at the <a href="https://2025.esslli.eu">2025 European Summer School in Logic, Language, and Information (ESSLLI)</a>, one of the biggest annual events in Europe on the relevant fields :sparkles:
+Very honored to give a course on neurosymbolic learning at the <a href="https://2025.esslli.eu">2025 European Summer School in Logic, Language, and Information (ESSLLI)</a>, one of the biggest scientific annual events in Europe :sparkles: